stys/platform-snapshot/README.md

 Fork of the original https://github.com/vznet/play-snapshot implemented in Java.

+## Motivation

-Adds an ability to distinguish snapshotting requests from other requests and return something different.
+Adds an ability to distinguish snapshotting requests and return something different.
 This is motivated by the requirements of Yandex https://help.yandex.com/webmaster/robot-workings/ajax-indexing.xml

 > The main page’s HTML version is available at the address with the parameter "?_escaped_fragment_=" added to it.
 For   example: http://www.example.ru/?_escaped_fragment_=.
 Note: the value of the parameter should be empty.